Levofloxacin: A Game-Changer in Multidrug-Resistant Tuberculosis Treatment

 2023-11-17 11:00:00

 Although it only represents around 5% of tuberculosis cases, multidrug-resistant tuberculosis is particularly worrying due to its poor response to standard anti-tuberculosis treatments.
-But health professionals could have new weapons to fight it.
+But health professionals might have new weapons to fight it.
 Several encouraging studies were presented at the Union Global Lung Health Conference in Paris on November 15, 2023.

 Multidrug-resistant tuberculosis: levofloxacin, an effective and inexpensive drug?

 One of the most promising treatments appears to be the antibiotic levofloxacin.
 This drug would reduce the risk of developing multidrug-resistant tuberculosis by 60%, according to the pooled results of two separate studies revealed by an AFP report.
 This work was carried out respectively with children from South Africa and Vietnamese adults.
-Philippe Duneton, executive director of the NGO which co-financed the South African study, believes that it is a “a major breakthrough that could help protect millions of children from a devastating disease.”
+Philippe Duneton, executive director of the NGO which co-financed the South African study, believes that it is a “a major breakthrough that might help protect millions of children from a devastating disease.”

 Multidrug-resistant tuberculosis: what you need to know